brettminnie/openshift-docker-dns/README.md

 # Introduction
-Container to run haproxy server
+Container to run named (bind) dns server

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: